Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## The DASH Platform playbook

 The DASH Platform playbook gives a detailed account of how the platform will operate over the next few years, detailing all the features as well as governance around the platform.
-It is avaiable on the Posit server
+It is available on the Posit server:
 [DASH Platform playbook](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/)

 ## Datalake